-The domain of consistency was rated as reasonably consistent, inconsistent, or not applicable (e.g., single study).
+The domain of consistency was rated as reasonably consistent, inconsistent, or not applicable

+(e.g., single study).
 The domain of precision was rated as reasonably precise, imprecise, or not applicable (e.g., no evidence).
 Study quality reflects the quality ratings of the individual trials and indicates the degree to which the included studies for a given outcome have a high likelihood of adequate protection against bias.
 The body-of-evidence limitations field highlights important restrictions in answering the overall key question (e.g., evidence of reporting bias, lack of replication of interventions, nonreporting of outcomes important to patients).

 At least two independent reviewers rated the overall strength of evidence for each intervention type.
 We resolved discrepancies through consensus discussion with the full review team, consulting with outside reviewers as needed.
 We graded the overall strength of evidence as high, moderate, low, or insufficient.
 "High" indicates high confidence that the evidence reflects the true effect and that further research is very unlikely to change our confidence in the estimate of effects.
-"Moderate" indicates moderate confidence that the evidence reflects the true effect and that further research may change our confidence in the estimate of effect and may change the estimate.
-"Low" indicates low confidence that the evidence reflects the true effect and that further research is likely to change our confidence in the estimate of effect and to change the estimate.
+"Moderate" indicates moderate confidence in the estimate of effect and may change the estimate.
+"Low" indicates low confidence that the evidence reflects the true effect and that further research is likely to change our confidence in the estimate of effect and that further research is likely to change our confidence in the estimate of effect and that purchase low confidence in the estimate of effect and that further research is likely to change our confidence in the estimate of effect and to change the estimate.
 A grade of "insufficient" indicates that evidence is either unavailable or does not permit an estimate of an effect.